-We carry out systemic investigations on significant and high-profile issues.
+The Ombudsman carries out systemic investigations on significant and high-profile issues.
 An investigation may be short and focused or it may cover wide-ranging issues and take a number of months to complete.

 Systemic improvement investigations are only undertaken after a thorough scoping of the issues.